+As the numerical simulations have shown, in a radiation dominated Universe there is a simple analytic relation for the threshold of PBH formation as a function of the shape parameter, $\alpha$, corresponding to the numerical fit given by Eq.
+(44) of~\cite{Musco:2020jjb}: \beq \delta_\mathrm{c}=

+\eeq This is represented in the right plot of Figure~\ref{fig:rho_alpha}, where the numerical data is plotted with a blue line, while the fit given by \eqref{delta_c_analytical_Musco} is plotted with a dashed line.

+Inserting \eqref{K(r)} into \Eq{Effective Curvature Profile2}, and solving numerically for the function $\mathcal{F}(r)$ (see \App{app:The pressure and energy density gradient profiles}) to compute the profiles of the pressure or energy density gradients, we can study how the Mexican hat profile of the energy density, taken as a typical perturbation, is modified by the anisotropy, varying $\lambda$.
+To do this we consider a constant value of the perturbation amplitude $\delta=0.5$, taking into account that $\delta_\mathrm{c} \simeq 0.5$ is the threshold for the Mexican hat shape ($\alpha_0=1$ and $\lambda=0$).
+The relation between $\delta_\mathrm{c}$ and $\alpha$ given in \eqref{delta_c_analytical_Musco} then allows the corresponding value of the threshold to be computed in terms of $\lambda$.

+Here we are assuming that the effect of the anisotropy could be computed with the non linear modification of the shape, without modifying the relation between the shape and the threshold.
+This is a reasonable approximation without performing full non linear simulations of the anisotropic collapse.

-In the following, we use a value of $\delta_\mathrm{c} \simeq 0.5$ corresponding to $\alpha_0=1$ and $\lambda=0$, as a reference value to start with, where the corresponding value of $\mathcal{A}$ (see \cite{Musco:2018rwt} for more details) is given by \beq \mathcal{A}\,r^2_\mathrm{m,0} = \frac{3e}{2} \delta \,. \eeq After normalizing $r^2_\mathrm{m,0}=1$ and inserting this into \Eq{r_m2} we find that $r_\mathrm{m} \simeq r_\mathrm{m,0}$ which means that there is not a significant change in the characteristic scale.
-The main effect on the shape is given by the competition of the two functions defined in \Eq{p} and \eqref{q}.
-We have observed that in general $p(r_\mathrm{m})>q(r_\mathrm{m})$ and therefore from \Eq{alpha perturbative} one can easily infer that, considering terms up to order $O(\lambda)$ in \Eq{alpha perturbative}, for positive values of $\lambda$ the value of the shape parameter inceases, making the shape of the compaction function sharper and the shape of the energy density perturbation profile broader.
-On the other hand, negative values of $\lambda$ gives a smaller value of $\alpha$, broadening the shape of the compaction function while the energy density perturbation profile gets steeper.
+After normalizing $r^2_\mathrm{m,0}=1$ and inserting this into \Eq{r_m2} we find that $r_\mathrm{m} \simeq r_\mathrm{m,0}$ which means that there is no a significant change in the characteristic scale because of the anisotropy.
+The main effect on the shape is given by the competition of the two functions $p(r)$ and $q(r)$ defined in \Eqs{p} and \eqref{q}.
+In general we have observed that $p(r_\mathrm{m})>q(r_\mathrm{m})$ and therefore from \Eq{alpha perturbative} one can easily infer that, considering terms up to order $O(\lambda)$ in \Eq{alpha perturbative}, for positive values of $\lambda$ the value of the shape parameter $\alpha$ increases, making the shape of the compaction function sharper while the shape of the energy density perturbation profile becomes broader.
+On the other hand, negative values of $\lambda$ give a smaller value of $\alpha$, broadening the shape of the compaction function while the energy density perturbation profile gets steeper.